 The NI Executive agreed in December 2020 that free period products should be made available to all schools from September 2021.
-The Period Dignity Project is currently proceeding on a pilot basis.
+Rathmore is part of this NI Period Dignity Project.
 Period dignity refers to the accessibility and availability of essential care needed to support a period, in conjunction with the removal / breaking of stigma and taboo around periods.